tystar86/python_exercises/Tasks/math.md

 ```

 #64.
->Write a Python program to calculate the volume of a tetrahedron.
+>Write a function to calculate the volume of a tetrahedron.

 **Note :** In geometry, a tetrahedron (plural: tetrahedra or tetrahedrons) is a polyhedron composed of four triangular faces, six straight edges, and four vertex corners.
 The tetrahedron is the simplest of all the ordinary convex polyhedra and the only one that has fewer than 5 faces.